aliou/www/_posts/2020-02-18-overriding-inspect.md

 TODO: List other reasons to override the inspect method:
 - Hiding sensitive values (how devise does it), how rails now does it since rails 6 with `filter_attributes`.
 - Better pretty printing of values in logs and in the console.
+- IpAdd

 TODO: Repo with code examples : <https://github.com/aliou/ships-category>

+[^1]: We need to make sure the `initialize` method is defined as we call it immediately when defining the constants.